StephenLarkin22/Capstone-KDE-Code-SL/README.md

 # Capstone-KDE-Code-SL
 This contains the code used in completing the Final Year Project 2026 MAU44P00 on kernel density estimation by Stephen Larkin.
 The code was completed in both Mathematica and R programming language in the following sections:

+## Section 2: Kernel Density Estimation on R
+Mathematica was used for:

+-Plots and simulation from the motivating example in Figure 1.
+Figure 2 and 3 were also generated in Mathematica.

+-Figure 5 was produced in Mathematica for depiction purposes.

+R was used for:

+-Figure 4: kernel plots.

 ## Section 5: Simulations
 Mathematica was used for: